RomainMazB/octobercms-tailwindcss-boilerplate/README.md

 How to use
 ==========

+**The theme is not prebuilt, when installed, you may see some errors: it's a normal behavior, I wanted to you to understand how to build before actually use and customize it.
+You have to build it before see it.**

 ### .env file needed
 First of all: if it's not already the case, be sure to run `php artisan october:env`.
 This toolkit uses `APP_URL` inside of it to serve local server with BrowserSync and to correctly sets the paths of the assets.
 Be sure that it's correctly defined.

 ### NPM
 Again, this theme is not a theme, it's a toolkit, based on NPM.
 To use it, be sure to have [node](https://github.com/nodejs/node) and [npm](https://github.com/npm/cli) installed on your machine.

 Then, follow this quick steps:

 1. After installation of this toolkit (with git clone or from the OctoberCMS themes marketplace): rename the folder to what you want your theme's name to be.
 2. Modify the theme.yaml from sourcecode or OctoberCMS's administration with the theme's name, description, author, and so on...
+3. Launch a terminal
-3. Run `npm install` from the theme directory to install dependencies.
+4. Run `npm install` from the theme's root directory to install dependencies.
-4. Run `npm run watch` to run the the development server with hot reload.
+5. Run `npm run watch` to run the the development server with hot reload.
-5. Have fun!
+6. The best and my favorite part: ***Have fun with coding!***

 Be aware of the fact that every times you create a new file, it can't be detected by the devServer, you need to reload `npm run watch` command.

 ### Folder structure, where to put your code.
 Due to the pre-built configuration, you need to ensure all the modifications you make stay in the `src` directory.
 All directories, subdirectories and files will be cleaned and recreated by webpack on the root of the the theme'sroot folder.
 Think of the `src` directory as your **`root`** directory

 The default directories and files structure of this boilerplate are: